What is Pupil Premium Funding and who is eligible?

 Across our federation we want every child to have an equal opportunity to all events, activities and learning opportunities, regardless of their home income.
 We believe all children have the right to meet or exceed the expectations for their age and will do everything possible to ensure that this happens.

-Please see our Pupil Premium Policy for additional information.
+Please see our Pupil Premium policy and Impact Statement under each school for further information.